-This is an introduction to the programming language R, focused on a powerful set of tools known as the "tidyverse".
-In the course you'll learn the intertwined processes of data manipulation and visualization through the tools dplyr and ggplot2.
-You'll learn to manipulate data by filtering, sorting and summarizing a real dataset of historical country data in order to answer exploratory questions.
+This is an introduction to the programming language R, focused on a powerful set of tools known as the Tidyverse.
+You'll learn the intertwined processes of data manipulation and visualization using the tools dplyr and ggplot2.
+You'll learn to manipulate data by filtering, sorting, and summarizing a real dataset of historical country data in order to answer exploratory questions.
 You'll then learn to turn this processed data into informative line plots, bar plots, histograms, and more with the ggplot2 package.
-This gives a taste both of the value of exploratory data analysis and the power of tidyverse tools.
-This is a suitable introduction for people who have no previous experience in R and are interested in learning to perform data analysis.
+You’ll get a taste of the value of exploratory data analysis and the power of Tidyverse tools.
+This is a suitable introduction for those who have no previous experience in R and are interested in performing data analysis.

 In this chapter, you'll learn to do three things with a table: filter for particular observations, arrange the observations in a desired order, and mutate to add or change a column.
-You'll see how each of these steps lets you answer questions about your data.
+You'll see how each of these steps allows you to answer questions about your data.

-You've already been able to answer some questions about the data through dplyr, but you've engaged with them just as a table (such as one showing the life expectancy in the US each year).
-Often a better way to understand and present such data is as a graph.
-Here you'll learn the essential skill of data visualization, using the ggplot2 package.
-Visualization and manipulation are often intertwined, so you'll see how the dplyr and ggplot2 packages work closely together to create informative graphs.
+Often a better way to understand and present data as a graph.
+In this chapter, you'll learn the essential skills of data visualization using the ggplot2 package, and you'll see how the dplyr and ggplot2 packages work closely together to create informative graphs.

-You've learned to create scatter plots with ggplot2.
-In this chapter you'll learn to create line plots, bar plots, histograms, and boxplots.
-You'll see how each plot needs different kinds of data manipulation to prepare for it, and understand the different roles of each of these plot types in data analysis.
+In this chapter, you'll learn how to create line plots, bar plots, histograms, and boxplots.
+You'll see how each plot requires different methods of data manipulation and preparation, and you’ll understand how each of these plot types plays a different role in data analysis.